kawamataryo/esa-vuepress-example/README.md

-# esa-vuepress-sample
+# esa-vuepress-example
-Sample repository for creating a static site with VuePress v2 using esa as CMS.
+An example of using esa as a CMS and creating a static site with VuePress v2.

 ### [demo](kawamataryo.github.io/esa-vuepress-starter/)